mad4869/todo-app/README.md

 ## ERD
-This app uses **PostgreSQL** as the database service.
-The structure of schema in the database is as the following:
+This app utilizes **PostgreSQL** as the database service.
+The structure of the schema in the database is as follows:
 ![Entity Relationship Diagram](https://i.imgur.com/3j3cnDl.png)

 ## Installation
-### Prerequisite
-PostgreSQL, Python, and Node are installed on your local machine.
 ### 1. Clone the repo
 ```
 git clone https://github.com/mad4869/todo-app.git
 ```
 ### 2. Set up the enviromental variables
-Create an `.env` file in the root directory of the app and store the variables inside it.
+Create a new file named `.env` in the root directory of the app.
+Then, inside the `.env` file, add the required variables:
 ```
 FLASK_APP='run.py'
 FLASK_DEBUG=1